well-typed/hs-bindgen-tutorial-nix/readme.md

 bindings requires a (compiled) _implementation_ of the interface defined in the C header files.

-### Overview of Method B: Template Haskell interface
+### Overview of Method B: Template-Haskell interface

+The [`hs-bindgen` Template-Haskell
-The [`hs-bindgen` Template Haskell interface](#method-b-template-haskell-interface) allows direct inclusion (a'la `#include`) of C header files into our Haskell source code files.
-We rebuild the same application developed [using the `hs-bindgen` client](#overview-of-method-a-command-line-client) with the `hs-bindgen` Template Haskell interface.
+interface](#method-b-template-haskell-interface) allows direct inclusion (a'la `#include`) of C header files into our Haskell source code files.
+We rebuild the same application developed [using the `hs-bindgen` client](#overview-of-method-a-command-line-client) with the `hs-bindgen` Template-Haskell interface.

 ### System environment, LLVM and Nix